djangify/djangify/README.md

 - 🌱 I’m currently learning cloud computing.
 Interested in building AI Agents and learning about AI, Machine Learning, RAG, Large Language Models and Prompt Engineering
 - 💞️ I’m looking to collaborate on projects that involve Django
 - 📫 How to reach me via my website at https://www.djangify.com
-- 😄 Projects - Some of my projects include https://www.streamenglish.co.uk and https://penandipublishing.co.uk
+- 😄 Projects - Some of my projects include my Django eCommerce builder and Admin Theme -  https://djangify.com and https://adminita.todiane.com
 - ⚡ Fun fact: I got into coding far too late!
 Ran a business setting up WordPress websites for over 10 years before retraining and focusing on Django.

 ## Favourite tools to build with in order of preference